Amazon CloudFront vs. Cloudflare

 Global Edge Network

-Amazon CloudFront has partnership agreements with Tier 1, 2, and 3 telecom carriers globally.
-It has a global network of 310+ points of presence in 90+ cities located in 47 countries.
+AAmazon CloudFront has partnership agreements with Tier 1, 2, and 3 telecom carriers globally.
+It has a global network of 600+ points of presence and 13 regional edge caches in 100+ cities across 50 countries.

 Security

 Amazon CloudFront provides numerous security features.
-For example, it offers protection against network- and application-layer attacks by using AWS Shield, AWS Web Application Firewall (WAF), and Amazon Route 53.
-It also provides SSL/TLS encryptions and HTTPS.
-All contents and API traffic can be delivered over a secure HTTP connection.
+For example, it offers protection against network- and application-layer attacks by using AWS Shield DDoS protection (with optional AWS Shield Advanced protection), AWS Web Application Firewall (WAF), intelligent threat protection through initiatives like MadPot, and Amazon Route 53.
+It also provides SSL/TLS encryption for HTTPS connections integrated with AWS Certificate Manager (ACM).
+All contents and API traffic can be delivered over secure HTTPS connections, with managed, auto-renewing SSL/TLS ACM certificates at no additional charge for most customers.
+AWS WAF extends security functionality to include features like rate limiting, bot control, and fraud control to provide comprehensive application security at scale.

 Moreover, Amazon CloudFront provides different access controls for its clients, such as preventing users located in specific countries from accessing their websites/applications.
 Amazon provides these features in addition to its compliance with several regulatory bodies, including PCI DSS Level 1, HIPAA, and SOC 1, 2, and 3.